 The first cyclotron Lawrence built was only 4 inches (10 cm) across and cost $25.
 And it worked!
 It accelerated ions of hydrogen molecules to an energy of 80,000 electron volts.

-It is ironic that Lawrence’s big idea was in low-cost miniaturization.
+It is ironic that Lawrence’s big idea was for low-cost miniaturization of an accelerator.
 Soon enough, he would be the pacesetter in high-cost “big science.”

 Lawrence saw the great potential of his device, and others did too – he now got funding to develop both linear accelerators and cyclotrons.
 He was thrilled with how things had turned out.
 His work allowed him to revisit those idyllic, happy, childhood days of building wireless transmitters with sympathetic friends.
 Except now he could indulge his passion for electronic equipment on an epic scale.

-And the icing on the cake was his promotion in 1930.
-At 29 years-old, he became the University of California’s youngest full professor.
+And the icing on the cake was that at 29 years old, he was promoted to become the University of California’s youngest full professor.

 By mid-1931 he had an 11-inch cyclotron operating using a 2 ton magnet and was planning a 27-inch cyclotron using an 80 ton magnet!